There’s more to the story of Gen Z and religion.

 Three-stage Process

-This multi-year campaign will include visiting innovative practitioners who are having success in engaging youth and young adults, implementing national surveys for faith leaders as well as young people, and creating new frameworks for how to help Gen Z thrive in spiritual and religious spaces.
+This multi-year campaign included visiting innovative practitioners who were having success engaging youth and young adults, implementing national surveys for faith leaders as well as young people, and creating new frameworks for how to help Gen Z thrive in spiritual and religious spaces.

 Stage 1